ZawszeBaka/face_recognition_matlab/README.md

 ### Training
-- Features Extraction : using Histogram of Oriented Gradients (HOG)
+- Features Extraction : using Histogram of Oriented Gradients (HOG) .
+Ref : https://www.learnopencv.com/histogram-of-oriented-gradients/
 - Classifier : using SVM for multi-class
 - Use the file "face_training.m" => save Classifier to the file "face_recognition_classifier.mat"